Spring cleaning starts now

 So I started writing that note, thinking about what might give her closure.
-I talked about how I felt and how I’d always felt, the chronic struggle that I could only win occasionally after much effort and exhaustion.
+I talked about how I felt and how I’d always felt, the chronic struggle that I could manage only occasionally after much effort and exhaustion.
 I apologized profusely for the hurt I knew I’d cause her, the only person in the world to whom my life mattered.
-I laid out what I wanted done to my body as I knew it wouldn’t be her preference at all: donate whatever’s possible, no funeral, no columbarium, just scatter my ashes over my most favorite place in the world (assuming it’s legal—it just occurred to me that I never looked up whether it’s feasible).
+I laid out what I wanted done to my body as I knew it wouldn’t be her preference at all: donate whatever’s possible, no funeral, no columbarium, just scatter my ashes over my most favorite place in the world (assuming it’s legal—it just occurred to me that I never looked that up).

 I’m describing all this now merely from memory.
 I know where the note is, but I can’t bear to retrieve it.
 I remember all the tears that went with its writing and, surprising at the time, the relief that came after its completion.
 And it’s happening again now as I write this.
-Because as quiet and robot-like I might appear, I do have feelings too, and there are a lot of thoughts in my head that could use an outlet, even if they remain unnoticed.
+Because as quiet and robot-like I might appear, I do have feelings too, and there are a lot of thoughts in my head that could use an outlet.

 There aren’t even that many words in this post, for instance, but it’s demanded so much from me to be able to sit in front of a computer, tell myself it’s okay to think and write these things, and confront the emotional pain concomitant with such an acknowledgement.
 I allow myself to feel, and I feel devastated.
 And I don’t always have a couple of hours to spare to go through and recover from this process.
 But maybe it’ll get better with subsequent releases.
 One can only hope.